BardicDefense/purple-hack/testtexoutput.md

   thrown weapon attack damage.

 - **Dexterity** measures agility, reflexes, and hand-eye coordination.
-  Any Dex mod is applied to your Armor Class, as long as you can move freely.
+  Any Dex mod is applied to your Armour Class, as long as you can move freely.

 - **Constitution** measures endurance and vitatliy.
 Any Con mod is